Daniel Theis: Maccabi Tel Aviv (2026–present)

+On 5 August 2026, Theis signed a two-year deal with Maccabi Tel Aviv of the Israeli Premier League and the EuroLeague.

 National team career

 Theis was a member of the junior national teams of Germany.
 With the Germany U20 national team, he played at the 2011 FIBA U20 European Championship, and the 2012 FIBA U20 European Championship.

 Theis with the Germany national team in a EuroBasket 2017 qualifier in 2016.

 On 27 July 2014, Theis made his first appearance with the senior Germany national team in a game against Finland.
 With Germany's senior team, he played in the EuroBasket 2015 qualification tournament.
 Two years later, Theis was selected to represent Germany at the EuroBasket 2017, where he averaged 10.9 points and 6.3 rebounds per game during the competition.

 At the 2019 FIBA World Cup, Theis finished the event with averages of 7.6 points and 6 rebounds per game.
 Heading toward EuroBasket 2022, Theis helped Germany win bronze during the tournament, finishing with 8.8 points, 6.1 rebounds and 1.3 assists per game.

 The following year, Theis played a pivotal role in helping Germany capture their first world title at the 2023 FIBA World Cup.
 He attained averages of 10.9 points, 5.4 rebounds and 1.9 assists per game.
 In 2024, Theis was part of the Germany team that reached the semi-finals of the 2024 Olympic Games, where he averaged 7.8 points and seven rebounds per game.

 In September 2025, Theis helped Germany win their second European title all-time at EuroBasket 2025, averaging 10.2 points and 6.4 rebounds per game.